 - Where you focus your attention –People and things (Extraversion or E), or ideas and information (Introversion or I).

 - The way you take in information –Facts and reality (Sensing or S), or possibilities and potential (Intuition or N).

 - How you make decisions –Logic and truth (Thinking or T), or values and relationships (Feeling or F).

 - How you deal with the world – A lifestyle that is well-structured (Judgment or J), or one that goes with the flow (Perception or P).

-In Myers Briggs theory, for each pair you prefer one style more than the other.
-To get your Myers Briggs personality type-you combine the letters associated with your personal preferences.
-For example, having preferences for I, N, F and J gives you a personality type of INFJ.
-Even though you might have preferences, according to Myers-Briggs theory-you still use all eight styles – in the same manner that most people who are right-handed at times use both hands.
+In Myers Briggs theory, for each pair, you prefer one style more than the other.
+To get your Myers-Briggs personality type-you combine the letters associated with your personal preferences.
+For example, having preferences for I, N, F and J give you a personality type of INFJ.
+Even though you might have preferences, according to Myers-Briggs theory-you still use all eight styles – in the same manner, that most people who are right-handed at times use both hands.